Ogochukwu-A/Software-development/README.md

-# swdevlop_2021
+# Software development project
 The German Federal Ministery of Health is planning to introduce a digital vaccination certificate.
 The aim is to develop an app for interoperable and standardised proof of vaccination for medical purposes.
+Identify a possible application solution.
+Code the basic functionalities of this software application in python, like data processing.
+Please also be aware of using classes.